melloddy/performance_evaluation/README.md

 cat derisk_sp_20epoch_cls/cls/pred/pred_global_performances.csv
 ```

-The aucpr values needs to be compared for cls, or rmse for reg
+The aucpr values needs to be compared for cls, or coeff for reg